 2017 – today

-To mark a new era in the club’s history associated with its move to the “Wanda Metropolitano” stadium, designers developed a new logo.
-The previous graphic signs were taken as the basis, so there were a few changes in the design.
+Designers developed a new logo to mark a new era in the club’s history associated with its move to the “Wanda Metropolitano” stadium.
+The previous graphic signs served as the basis, so there were a few design changes.
 The lower part of the shield is as pointed as before, but the upper part is now not rectangular but rounded.
-The bear and the tree have been enlarged and turned in the opposite direction.
+The bear and the tree have been enlarged and turned upside down.

 Font and Colors

 The design group Vasava developed the current crest.
-It preserved the traditional symbols of Atletico Madrid, presenting them in a modern interpretation.
+It preserved the traditional symbols of Atletico Madrid and presented them in a modern interpretation.
 Among these signs are seven white stars taken from the constellation Ursa Major.
 Five of them represent provinces located near Madrid: Toledo, Cuenca, Guadalajara, Avila, and Segovia.
 That’s why artists placed the stars around the bear and the strawberry tree.